Österreichische Galerie Belvedere: History

+The Belvedere's collection of medieval art was first exhibited at the Orangery next to the Lower Belvedere in 1953.

-In March of 1950, a major fire broke out in the “Gold Cabinet” in the north-eastern corner pavilion of the Upper Belvedere, which had already been damaged by bombing during World War II Some of the rooms and artworks destroyed in that fire were depicted by artists who had painted and/or photographed the interior and its decor earlier in the 20th century, such as the painter Josef Pögl (1867-1956) whose work is currently displayed as part of the Imperial Treasury Collection.
+In March of 1950, a major fire broke out in the “Gold Cabinet” in the north-eastern corner pavilion of the Upper Belvedere, which had already been damaged by bombing during World War II Some of the rooms and artworks destroyed in that fire were depicted by artists who had painted and/or photographed the interior and its decor earlier in the 20th century, such as the painter Josef Pögl (1867–1956) whose work is currently displayed as part of the Imperial Treasury Collection.

 In 1955, after years of rebuilding and renovation, the Upper Belvedere was reopened to the public, showing works by Gustav Klimt, Egon Schiele, Oskar Kokoschka, and other major Austrian artists.
 In the years after the Second World War, there were many acquisitions and the museum was expanded and modernized.
 The Österreichische Galerie Belvedere is today one of the Austrian Federal Museums (Bundesmuseen) and since 2000 has been a legally independent public research/scientific institution (vollrechtsfähige "wissenschaftliche Anstalt).

 Agnes Husslein, formerly director of the Salzburg Rupertinum and the Museum der Moderne on the Mönchsberg, was director of the Belvedere between 2007 and 2016.
 She helped to position the Belvedere as a museum of Austrian art in an international context.
 Stella Rollig who served as Austrian Federal Curator for the Fine Arts from 1994 to 1996, is currently the general director of the Belvedere since 2017.
 She and Christian Humer edited a book translated into English from the original German, celebrating 300 years of the museum and its collection in 2023.

 Following extensive adaptation and remodelling, the highlights of the collections of medieval and Baroque art (previously in the Lower Belvedere) have been placed on display at the Upper Belvedere since spring 2008.
 For the first time, the entire scope of the permanent collection, from the Middle Ages to the mid-twentieth century, is possible to see under one roof.
 The adapted rooms in the Lower Belvedere and Orangery now provide space for temporary exhibitions.